 The anomalous warm ocean conditions that had persisted since September of 2014 are dissipating.
 While ocean ecosystem indicators in 2015 and 2016 suggested some of the poorest outmigration years for juvenile salmon survival in the 21 year time series, some of the indicators in 2017 were fair, while the indicators in 2018 pointed towards neutral conditions, indicating that the ecosystem might be returning to normal.

 PDO and ONI.
-The PDO turned positive (warm phase) in January 2014, and has remained strongly positive through June 2017.
-From July 2017 through November 2017, the PDO values declined to more neutral conditions.
-La Niña conditions (negative Ocean Niño Index values less than or equal to -0.5) persisted during the fall/winter of 2016 from August through December, then became neutral throughout most of 2017.
+The PDO turned positive (warm phase) in January 2014, remained strongly positive through June 2017, and has been weakly positive or neutral throughout 2018.
+La Niña conditions (negative Ocean Niño Index values less than or equal to -0.5) persisted during the fall/winter of 2017/2018 from October through March, then became neutral throughout most of 2018.

 Hypoxia.
-Hypoxic oxygen concentrations below 1.4 ml/L were observed on the shelf from July through mid-September, with the lowest value in the 12 year time series recorded in September of 2017 (Figure HYP-01).
-These low oxygen conditions have been linked to die offs of benthic organisms.
-Fortunately, an early winter storm mixed the waters in mid-September, dispersing the hypoxic water.
+Hypoxic oxygen concentrations below 1.4 ml/L were observed on the shelf from late June through September, with the 2nd lowest value in the 13 year time series recorded in late August of 2018 (Figure HYP-01).

 Winter Ichthyoplankton.
-The winter biomass of larval stages of fish species common in salmon diets was above average this year (Figure WI-01), ranking the highest over the 20 years of data.
-While this suggests a high abundance of food for juvenile salmon, the species composition of the wintertime larval fish community included high proportions of larval rockfish.
-During years when juvenile salmon consume higher amounts of rockfish, survival is lower.
+The winter biomass of larval stages of fish species common in salmon diets was above average this year (Figure WI-01), ranking the 4th highest over the 21 years of data.
+While this suggests a high abundance of food for juvenile salmon, the species composition of the wintertime larval fish community suggested that conditions for outmigrating juvenile salmon were poor.